September 29th, 2019

 The trail winds through miles of scrub atop the large mesa and finally reaches the ledge where it drops down into the desert again.
 I loose 1,000′ of elevation quickly and am spit out onto a highway.
 I hear gunshots and shortly pass by an impromptu firing range right off the side of the road.
 There are about 5 vehicles parked and several people firing at makeshift targets.
 It makes me nervous and I shuffle by quickly since I don’t have hearing protection…but then, neither does anyone else it looks like.
 Gunfire is a leading cause of hearing loss…not surprisingly.
 Even still, not many take precautions to protect their ears…I learned all this while tracking noise exposure for my internship at the NIH.

 On the outskirts of town, I also pass a prison.
 Grants doesn’t put it’s best foot forward but as I will find out later, it has some redeeming qualities.
 I stop at the Smiths grocery store and get some food for dinner.
-It’s another mile to the motel, so I get a pint of ice cream to eat on the way.
+It’s another mile to the motel, so I buy a pint of ice cream to eat on the way.
 It doesn’t even last half a mile.

-Dahn joins me about 30 minutes later at the Sands motel and we spend the rest of the night reminiscing about all the trails.
+Dahn joins me about 30 minutes later at the Sands motel and we spend the rest of the night reminiscing about all our trails.
 It’s a fitting way to finish this trail but in actuality, I still have a little more walking to do.
 I’ll save it for tomorrow.